Child Custody and Child Visitation

 • The child’s age

-• The capacity of both parents to care for the child
+• The ability of each parent to care for the child

-• Whether a history of violence exists
+• Whether there is any history of violence

-Joint Custody vs. Sole Custody
+Joint Custody vs. Sole Custody in California

-Legal Custody vs. Physical Custody
+Legal Custody vs. Physical Custody in California

 What Are the Chances of a Father Getting 50/50 Custody in California?